 Ocean City is working with an outside engineering company to develop a sustainable dredging program to maintain lagoons and channels across the length of the island's bay side.
-Sign up for project update alerts by email.

 Ocean City remains committed to dredging all parts of the bay side, but the city has essentially no place to deposit dredged material.
 Environmental regulations create substantial obstacles to new dredging projects.
 The city has hired ACT Engineers to develop a comprehensive dredging plan.
 The city also has contracted the services of a lobbyist, Tonio Burgos and Associates, in hopes of finding a cost-effective dredging solution that could save taxpayers millions.
 New surveys indicate as much as 900,000 cubic yards of material must be removed to restore all of Ocean City's bays and lagoons to a depth of five to six feet.
 The city's five-year capital plan dedicates $20 million to dredging.

 EXISTING DISPOSAL SITES

 Site 83 has a capacity of 300,000 cubic yards.
 It was full.
 Wickberg Marine Contracting had a $2.7 million contract to remove 50,000 cubic yards (by barge and truck) starting in 2015.
 Wickberg had removed about 42,000 cubic yards when the Army Corps of Engineers sent a “cease and desist order” in January.
 The order noted violations related to unauthorized manipulation of the areas where the barges and trucks traveled to transport the dredged material.
 The city and Wickberg are working with regulators on a restoration plan for the affected areas.
 The new road would allow for a more cost-effective process to clear material from Site 83.
 It is currently being trucked to Wildwood to help cap a landfill.